helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 Each module configures a client under `data.clients.jdbc`.
 H2 and Oracle Database name the Default JDBC Client explicitly.
 MySQL omits the name and uses the default value.
-PostgreSQL configures a client named `pokemon` and selects it with `@Data.PersistenceUnit("pokemon")`.
+PostgreSQL configures a client named `pokemon` and selects it with `@Jdbc.Client("pokemon")`.
 PostgreSQL places its connection properties directly in the JDBC client configuration.
 The other modules reference a named HikariCP data source.
 Each `SchemaInitializer` recreates and populates the schema as a convenience for running the sample, and is not intended for production schema management.
 In a production environment, create the schema and populate the required data before starting the application.
 Every